talkohavy/lvlup/README.md

 npx lvlup publish
 ```

-The commands are explained further below.
+The commands are explained further down below.

 ---